AppDoctorIo/accesspass/doc_extras/getting_started.md

   end
 end
 ```
-The above will authorize all routes in the /admin block by access_token in header.
+The above will authorize all routes in the /admin block by access-token in header.
 To learn more jump ahead to plugs section of crash course.